quipucords/qpc/docs/source/man.rst

 Use the ``qpc source`` command to create and manage sources.

 A source contains a single entity or a set of multiple entities that are to be inspected.
-A source can be a single physical machine, virtual machine, or container, or it can be a collection of network information, including IP addresses or host names or information about a systems management solution such as vCenter Server or Satellite.
+A source can be one or more physical machines, virtual machines, or containers, or it can be a collection of network information, including IP addresses or host names, or it can be information about a systems management solution such as vCenter Server or Satellite.
 The source also contains information about the SSH ports and SSH credentials that are needed to access the systems to be inspected.
 The SSH credentials are provided through reference to one or more of the Quipucords credentials that you configure.

 When you configure a scan, it contains references to one or more sources, including the credentials that are provided in each source.
 Therefore, you can reference sources in different scan configurations for various purposes, for example, to scan your entire infrastructure or a specific sector of that infrastructure.